vholdings/.github/profile/README.md

 # V Holdings

-The legal entity for projects by virgilholmes.
+The legal entity for projects by Virgil.

 contact?

-sayhi@virgilholmes.com
+holdings@virgilholmes.com